ebjornset/DryGen/docs/examples/filtering-mermaid-diagram-content.md

 #### The commandline
 `dry-gen mermaid-class-diagram-from-csharp --input-file src/develop/DryGen.Docs/bin/Release/net6.0/DryGen.MermaidFromCSharp.dll --output-file docs/examples/filtering-mermaid-diagram-content.md --replace-token-in-output-file .!.!.replace-token-for-mermaid-diagram-filter-example-include-typenames.!.!. --include-typenames .*ClassDiagram.* --attribute-level none --method-level none --direction TB`
 #### The resulting Mermaid diagram
 {% include notification.html status="is-dark" message="This diagram contains more or less the same C# types as in the previous example.
-That is just a coincidence, and happens since all the types for generating Mermaid class diagrmas have the same naming convention **and** are grouped in the same name space."%}
+That is just a coincidence, and happens since all the types for generating Mermaid class diagrams have the same naming convention **and** are grouped in the same name space."%}
 ```mermaid
 classDiagram
 	direction TB